Blood, Sweat & Tears: Al Kooper era

 Al Kooper (keyboards, vocals), Bobby Colomby (drums), Steve Katz (guitar, vocals), and Jim Fielder (bass) played at the Village Theatre (later renamed Fillmore East) in New York City on September 16, 1967, with James Cotton Blues Band opening.
 Kooper was the initial singer and musical director, having insisted on that position based on his work with the Blues Project, his previous band with Katz.

 Fred Lipsius (alto sax, piano) joined the others a month later.
-A few more shows were played before Lipsius recruited horn players Dick Halligan, Randy Brecker, and Jerry Weiss.
+A few more shows were played before Lipsius recruited horn players Dick Halligan, Randy Brecker and Jerry Weiss.
 The octet debuted at the Cafe Au Go Go on November 17–19, 1967, then played The Scene the following week.
 Audiences were impressed with the innovative fusion of contemporary styles.
 After signing to Columbia Records, the group released Child Is Father to the Man which reached number 47 on the Billboard Pop Albums chart in the United States.

-Artistic differences quickly developed.
-Colomby and Katz wanted to hire a stronger lead vocalist.
-This led to the departure of Kooper in April 1968.
-Prior to leaving Kooper had already arranged some songs that would be on the second BS&T album.
+Artistic differences quickly developed, with Colomby and Katz wanting to hire a stronger lead vocalist, which led to the departure of Kooper in April 1968.
+Prior to leaving, Kooper had already arranged some songs that would be on the second BS&T album.
 He was soon hired as a record producer at Columbia.
 Trumpeters Randy Brecker and Jerry Weiss also left and were replaced by Lew Soloff and Chuck Winfield.
 Brecker joined Horace Silver's band.
 Jerry Weiss went on to start the similarly styled group Ambergris.